MillerBrainObservatory/LBM-CaImAn-Python/README.md

 ### Graphics Driver Issues

-If you opted into installing fastplotlib and receive errors about graphics drivers, see the [fastplotlib driver documentation](https://github.com/fastplotlib/fastplotlib?tab=readme-ov-file#gpu-drivers-and-requirements).
+If you are attempting to use fastplotlib and receive errors about graphics drivers, see the [fastplotlib driver documentation](https://github.com/fastplotlib/fastplotlib?tab=readme-ov-file#gpu-drivers-and-requirements).

 ## Pipeline Steps: